Who Pays When a Self-Driving Car Crashes? The Legal Aspect

 Passengers:

 Imagine yourself in an autonomous-vehicle round watching the moment of a crash.
-You are okay, but the memory of the crash lingers, and you are left wondering.
+You are okay, but the crash lingers in your memory, leaving you wondering.
 In the not-too-distant future, you may expect the rider to become embroiled in legal procedures from car manufacturers to software behemoths and, significantly, the ride-sharing firms that dispatch these futuristic fleets on the path.

 Other Drivers:

 The transition to a world primarily employing self-driving cars will be slow, with traditional cars remaining on the road for a time.
-When a regular car and an autonomous car get into a fight, analyzing the specifics of the crash becomes an intricate riddle that must be thoroughly examined to resolve every potential issue.
+When a regular car and an autonomous car collide, investigators must thoroughly examine the specifics of the crash to resolve every potential issue.

 The Insurance

-At a crossroads, insurance companies are tasked with this liability harvest.
-The conventional model is mine drives supports become entirely unclear with self-driving vehicles.
+At a crossroads, insurance companies must tackle this liability challenge.
+The conventional model of insurance becomes entirely unclear with self-driving vehicles.
 The industry is debating away toward, coverage of the vehicle as well as the expertise in it, wherever discussions may sound unlikely towards this regarding the human non-driver.

 A Legislative Patchwork